MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/authentication/not-render-a-custom-duo-api-multi-factor-authentication-login-page.md

 - Microsoft Office
 ---

-# Office doesn't render a custom DUO API multi-factor authentication login page
+# Office doesn't render a custom DUO API multifactor authentication login page

 This article was written by [Warren Rath](https://social.technet.microsoft.com/profile/Warren_R_Msft), Support Escalation Engineer.

 ## Symptoms

-When you use a custom multi-factor authentication login page that uses DUO API with the Office application, the login page will flicker for a moment before it disappears.
+When you use a custom multifactor authentication login page that uses DUO API with the Office application, the login page will flicker for a moment before it disappears.
 And you receive the following error message:

 > Your organization's policies are preventing us from completing this action for you.
 For more info, please contact your help desk.